perty/sse/Readme.md

 ```
 It keeps asking for more so when 1000 entities have been sent, it starts over.
 Apparently what a client does when using this protocol so it is not just the browser.

+Ok, this start-over business has to do with `delayElements` somehow.
+If I remove it, curl will terminate after all elements.
+Not intuitive to me.

+There might be some timing issues.
+Sometimes curl hangs, sometimes it terminates and sometimes it keeps asking for more.

+With a `log()` inserted I can see what is going on.

+Something, perhaps Netty, is doing `request(24)` when the server responding quickly.
+It ends with a `onComplete()`.

+When slow, there are only `onNext(MessageEntity{id=919, message='This is generated 919'})` and they keep coming.